maubanel/UE5-Static-Meshes/case-study/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Lets look at a model that was created for a game engine.
+What goes into figuring out if a model will do the job we want it to?
 Lets look at the model, the UV's, and the different texture maps.

 <br>